 (b) the receipt of that parent or guardian, or that other person, or the trustee corporation for any sum so paid shall be a good discharge to the Superannuation Board for that sum.

-(5) In subregulation (4) “trustee corporation” means the Public Trustee in and of a State or any company authorised by an Act of a State to administer the estates of deceased persons and other trust estates.
+(5) In subregulation (4) trustee corporation means the Public Trustee in and of a State or any company authorised by an Act of a State to administer the estates of deceased persons and other trust estates.

 26. Nomination of dependants to receive benefits